bmc/avsl/index.md

   `com.example.superapi`, with level INFO.
 - `org.scala-tools`: Neither `org.scala-tools` nor `org` has a configured
   logger, so AVSL returns the root logger.

+## Using AVSL in your code

+Logging via AVSL is straightforward.
+There are two basic approaches.

+### Using SLF4J

+The recommended way to use AVSL is via [SLF4J][], because using the SLF4J API isolates your code from the underlying logging API and allows you to switch to any other SLF4J-compliant logging framework without changing your code.
+If you write to the SLF4J API, you can start out using AVSL, and your code will also work with [Logback][], `java.util.logging`, Log4J, and other logging frameworks.

+Just write your code to the SLF4J API, and ensure that AVSL is the only logging framework in your CLASSPATH.

+If you're using Scala, you can also use more Scala-friendly SLF4J wrapper APIs, such as [Grizzled-SLF4J][].

+### Using AVSL directly

+While you really should use the SLF4J interface, for portability, there's nothing stopping you from using the AVSL API directly.
+Doing so is easy enough, as this example shows:

+    package org.example.cooltool

+    import org.clapper.avsl.Logger

+    class MyClass
+    {
+        val logger = Logger(classOf[MyClass])

+        logger.debug("Initialized new MyClass instance")
+        ...
+    }

+The methods in the `Logger` class are similar to those in Grizzled-SLF4J: They use Scala's [call-by-name][] capability to delay evaluation of the arguments passed to the methods. `Logger.debug()`, for instance, is defined as:

+    def debug(message: => String)

+Consult the [API documentation][] for complete details.

 ## Configuring AVSL